power-watt/notes/machine-learning-resources.md

 ### Deep Learning (DL)
 * Subfield of ML
 * An ANN that is many layers "deep" in complexity
-* Requires data sets and GPUs to "train" the ANN
+* Requires very large data sets and GPUs to "train" the ANN

 ### Big Data
 * Three V's: Velocity, Variety, & Volume